“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our

-The DBS Administrator processes applications to the DBS for both students and staff.
+The DBS Administrator processes applications to the DBS for students.
 Students undertaking certain work based placements with children or adults at risk as part of their course or Nursing students and Initial Teacher Training (ITT) students are normally required to have a DBS before they can commence their placement.

 If you are studying for any of the courses listed below (non-apprenticeship route) your DBS application pack will be sent to you once you have firmly accepted an offer to study:

-If you have not received an application pack 3 months prior to your course start date or require a DBS for a course not listed here, please collect a DBS pack from the Student Centre (located within Chancellors Mall) or request a pack be sent to you via post by emailing email@example.com or calling 01204 903484.
+If you have not received an email 3 months prior to your course start date or require a DBS for a course not listed here, please email firstname.lastname@example.org or call 01204 903484.

 If you are an applicant living outside of the UK you will not be able to complete your DBS application form until you reside in the UK as you will need to provide proof of your UK address.

 Applicants/students who have lived or worked in a country outside of the UK for a period of more than four months within the last 5 years will be asked to provide further information from the relevant overseas jurisdiction, including a criminal records check or certificate of good conduct before work or study can commence.

 For new applicants

-You will need to submit your online application through eSafeguarding and then supporting evidence must be submitted in person via the Student Centre in order for the university to establish your likeness.
+You will need to submit your online application through eSafeguarding and then supporting evidence must be submitted in person via the Student Centre in order for the university to establish your identity.